HCDigitalScholarship/onboarder/chapters/chapter2.md

 - Open source projects are a great way to meet people and give back.
 All the software that we use comes from the voluntary contributions of ordinary people.
 They're usually very nice and have great get-togethers.
 PyCon was virtual this year, so you can catch all the talks [here](https://us.pycon.org/2020/online/).
 [Here is a useful site on how to get started with open source contributions](https://opensource.guide/how-to-contribute/).

+- The Django Community has some real characters and brilliant programmers.
+We recommend that you try, if only for the summer, the Django community lists.
+There is one for "how to" questions and one on the  development of the Django project.
+You can join both [here](https://www.djangoproject.com/community/)

 </exercise>